JeroenvElderen/Reddit/README.md

 3. The app dynamically loads the Google Maps JavaScript API (with Places library).
 Ensure your API key has Maps and Places enabled.

 ## Usage
 - Click on the map to add a spot.
-Provide name, country, and category.
+Provide name, country, category, and a description.
-- Use the search box to find a location and drop a marker with the chosen category.
+- Use the search box to find a location and drop a marker with the chosen category and description.
-- You can also DM the Discord bot with `Name, Country, Category` (category optional).
+- You can also DM the Discord bot with `Name, Country, Category, Description` (category optional).
-- Country law info is fetched from [REST Countries](https://restcountries.com/).
 - Events are optionally logged to Discord.
 - Markers are stored in Supabase and automatically loaded on every visit.